This quote resonates with my life experiences. Does it resonate with you too?

 Sojourner Truth was an advocate for civil

 perception and focus influence how others see our bodies.
-She suggested that if
+Truth suggested that if

-someone persistently fears they will get cancer, their strong belief might
+someone constantly fears they will get cancer, this strong belief might

 contribute to that outcome.